 They are stunning places to visit and a great way to see a whole lot of the island (especially if you don’t have a huge amount of time).

 We headed out with Madeira Mountain Expeditions and they were amazing.
+They really packed in a heap of the best things to do in Madeira.

 12.)
 Have lunch overlooking the dramatic coastline